 9. Declutter Your Utensil Drawer

 No one likes a crowded utensil drawer.
 If you're tired of digging through spoons and forks, invest in a modular drawer organizer like this.
-You can purchase each compartment separately and create the perfect solution for your space.
+The clear set includes five different-sized containers, so you can create the perfect solution for your space.

 10. Ditch The Traditional Knife Block

 Knife blocks can take up a lot of room and make your countertops look crowded.
 Luckily, there's an easy fix: Relocate your knives to the wall or utensil drawer.
 A magnetic knife bar will lift your blades out of the way, while an in-drawer knife block will lay them horizontally.

 Floating shelves are a great place to show off delicate glassware, cookbooks or even plants and artwork.
 Plus, you can arrange them any way you want, which makes them an excellent solution for tiny kitchens.

 Water bottles fall over way too easily.
 Skip the messy cabinets, and store your bottles on their sides, so you can grab one without knocking others over.
 You could also use this clever YouCopia bottle stand to corral sippy cups — just put it on a lower shelf where your little one can reach it.

 On that note, designate a spot in a lower cabinet for lunchboxes, plastic cups and stackable food storage containers.
 Keeping like items together makes it easy to get everyone out the door in the morning.
 Plus, kids will always know where to stash their school lunch supplies at the end of the day, which is a win-win for everyone.

 Take 30 minutes and take a long, hard look at your pantry.
 Start by purging any expired foods.
 Then sweep through your canned goods for extras you can donate to a local food pantry.
 Depending on the space, you may want to use a lazy Susan for spices and sauces or an over-the-door organizer to increase storage.
 Group remaining food by category and, if desired, alphabetically.